KhartesViewer/khartes/README.md

 2. In the File menu, select `Export file as mesh...`.

 This will create a .obj file, which contains a mesh representing your fragment.
+It also creates a .tif file and a .mtl file.
+These three files are used by the meshlab 3D viewer to render a 3D view of your surface, with the volume data textured onto the surface.

+In addition,
-You can import this mesh directly into `vc_render`.
+you can import this mesh directly into `vc_render`.
 Here is how.

+(Note for advanced users: If multiple fragments are active, all the active fragments will be saved into a single .obj file.
+This is convenient for viewing in meshlab, but beware!
+Multi-fragment .obj files cannot be imported into `vc_render`.)

 First, you need to make sure you know where the following files and directories are located: